mattnicholson/contextmapper/README.md

 ```
 Criteria could be anything — time of day, user preference settings...
 you control how different contextual values resolve to different mutations of the data.

+This means throughout your application you can just use the `colors.background` property, and abstract what that actually resolves to in a different layer of the application.

 ## Quickstart